leopoldsedev/libdog/README.md

 ## Actions

 There are six types of actions in the game: `give`, `discard`, `start`, `move`, `swap`, and `move multiple`.
-For each type of action there is a corresponding notation format.
+For each type of action, there is a corresponding notation format.
 Like in the algebraic notation of chess, the notation does not include the player playing the action.

 ### Give
 **Cards allowed:** all

-At the start of each round all players exchange a single card with their team mate.
+At the start of each round, all players exchange a single card with their teammate.
 This is done using a give action.
 It is notated as
 ```
 G[card]
 ```
-**Example:** `G2` means give a `2` to the team mate.
+**Example:** `G2` means give a `2` to the teammate.

 ### Discard